tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 the (potentially) modified proposal, called _prepared proposal_ in the `Response*` call.
 The logic modifying the raw proposal can be non-deterministic.

 * [**ProcessProposal:**](./abci++_methods_002_draft.md#processproposal) It allows a validator to perform application-dependent work in a proposed block.
 This enables features such as allowing validators to reject a block according to whether the state machine deems it valid, and changing the block execution pipeline.
-Tendermint calls it when it receives a proposal.
+Tendermint calls it when it receives a proposal and it is not locked on a block.
 The Application cannot modify the proposal at this point but can reject it if it realizes it is invalid.
 If that is the case, Tendermint will prevote `nil` on the proposal, which has strong liveness implications for Tendermint.
 As a general rule, the Application